The Intent-Led Pipeline System for Tech Vendors

 Subject: Sage 50 going unsupported

 Saw you're running Sage 50.
-Version XX support ends this year, which means no security patches and no compliance updates after that.
+Version XX support ends this year - no security patches or compliance updates after that.

-Most teams we talk to underestimate migration time by about 4 months.
-They think it's a simple data move.
-Then they hit the customisation and reporting issues.
+Most teams underestimate migration time by about 4 months.
+They think it's a data move, then hit customisation and reporting issues.

-We moved a Leicester-based manufacturer off Sage 50 to cloud ERP last year.
+We moved a Leicester manufacturer off Sage 50 last year.
 Migration took 11 weeks, not the 4 they budgeted.
-Lesson learned: start earlier.

 Template 2: CRM for professional services